MicrosoftDocs/windowsserverdocs/WindowsServerDocs/licensing/WinServer2016licenseterms.md

 ## 8. SCOPE OF LICENSE
 The software is licensed, not sold.
 This agreement only gives you some rights to use the software.
 Microsoft reserves all other rights.
 Unless applicable law gives you more rights despite this limitation, you may use the software only as expressly permitted in this agreement.
 In doing so, you must comply with any technical limitations in the software that only allow you to use it in certain ways.
 You may not:

--   disclose the results of any benchmark tests of the software, other than the Microsoft .NET Framework \(see separate term above\), to any third party without Microsoft�s prior written approval;
+-   disclose the results of any benchmark tests of the software, other than the Microsoft .NET Framework \(see separate term above\), to any third party without Microsoft"s prior written approval;

 -   work around any technical limitations in the software;